Boston University School of Law Program Overview

-Each entering class at BU is approximately 230 students, divided into three first-year sections.
-Students in each section take all classes together and at least one of the required first-year courses is taken in a small section of about 40 students.
-The first-year curriculum is composed of a foundational courseload, which includes a lawyering lab that introduces transactional skills.
-Upper-class students have the option to concentrate in a specific area of law, such as Health Law and Intellectual Property.
-Upper-class students are also required to complete Introduction to Business Fundamentals, an online, self-paced, program covering business basics, corporate finance and financial accounting.
+Each entering class at BU Law consists of approximately 230 students (253 in the Class of 2023), divided into three first-year sections.
+Students in each section take all classes together, and at least one of the required first-year courses is taken in a smaller section of about 40 students.
+The first-year curriculum comprises a foundational course load, including a “Lawyering Lab” that introduces transactional skills.
+Upper-class students have the option to concentrate in a specific area of law, such as Health Law and Intellectual Property Law.
+In addition, upper-class students are required to complete “Introduction to Business Fundamentals,” an online, self-paced program covering business basics, corporate finance, and accounting.

-BU tracks student rank in percentage groups: top 5%, 10%, 15%, 20%, 25% and top one-third.
+When awarding academic honors, BU Law ranks its students in the following percentage groups: top 5%, 10%, 15%, 20%, 25%, and one-third.

 Clinical and Experiential Learning

-Class Size: 236
+Class Size: 318

 Average Age: 24

-Students of color: 28%
+Students of color: 41%

-Median LSAT: 165
+Median LSAT: 169

-Median GPA: 3.73
+Median GPA: 3.77

-- Law Firms: 57.4%
+- Law Firms: 60.00%

-- Judicial Clerkships: 7.2%
+- Judicial Clerkships: 10.476%

-- Business & Industry: 14.4%
+- Business and Industry: 10.476%